AzimKrishna/Login-Registration-OTP-Page/README.md

 ## Feedback and Contributions 💌

-If you have any feedback or want to contribute to this project, feel free to contact the developer:
+If you have any feedback or want to contribute to this project, feel free to contact the developer Azim Krishna, at azimbaji19@gmail.com

-**Developer:** Azim Krishna
-**Email:** azimbaji19@gmail.com

 Happy coding! 🚀